rosscdh/wobbuild/README.md

 ### How it currently looks

-yes yes.. im not a designer, actually no i kinda am.. but aint no body got time for dat.
+yes yes.. im not a designer. aint no body got time for dat.

 ![uggers](preview.png "Ugly Preview")